Hulu is a streaming platform full of shows from network television and original series. Here’s my list of good shows to watch on Hulu.

 Four Weddings and a Funeral (Hulu)

 This show is a Hulu Original and I was immediately obsessed!
-It’s a dramedy, very loosely based on the movie Four Weddings and a Funeral from the 90’s.
+It’s a dramedy, very loosely based on the movie Four Weddings and a Funeral from the ’90s.
 It’s so funny, with plenty of drama to keep things interesting.
 The show follows the lives of four best friends from college that are navigating their post-college, adult lives and relationships.
-It all starts with a meet-cute in an airport that very quickly turns into several love triangles, lots of drama and a happy maybe-ending.
-Plus, there’s 4 weddings and a funeral sprinkled throughout.
-There’s only been one season of the show so far, but I’m beyond ready for more!
+It all starts with a meet-cute in an airport that very quickly turns into several love triangles, lots of drama, and a happy maybe ending.
+Plus, there are 4 weddings and a funeral sprinkled throughout.
+There were only 2 seasons of this show, unfortunately.

 This is a mockumentary based on the movie What We Do In the Shadows, created by and starring Taika Waititi and Jermaine Clements.
 It’s about a group of vampire roommates that live in the modern world.
 They are all quirky and kind of terrible at being vampires.
 The characters are different and the content is a little more “adult” than the movie, but it’s still hilarious.